Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 You get the idea!

-And sure, I get it: protein sources can be heavier to carry than carbs.
+And sure, I also get it: protein sources can be heavier to carry than carbs.

 • You want the biggest protein punch for the weight.

-You're also tired, so you want something super simple to prepare and consume it quickly.
+You're also tired, so you want something super simple to prepare or consume quickly.

 What to eat when you are carrying